Renfrewshire Council

 Recycle your garden waste instead of putting it in your general waste bin.
 This allows us to take it to a composting plant, where it can become a valuable resource for commercial and residential fertiliser.

-Once you have a garden waste permit, these garden waste items can go in your brown bin:
+Once you have a garden waste permit, you can put these items in your brown bin:

 • grass cuttings